MartinThoma/MartinThoma.github.io/_posts/2011-10-21-warlight-an-online-risk-clone.md

 <strong>Go to the Game</strong>: <a href="http://www.kongregate.com/games/FizzerWL/warlight">WarLight</a> on Kongregate
 <strong>Task</strong>: Conquer the world.
-<strong>How to play</strong>: Each turn you get armies depending on the number of countries / territories you controll.
+<strong>How to play</strong>: Each turn you get armies depending on the number of countries / territories you control.
 <strong>My Record</strong>: I could solve Level 1 - 3 and Europe.